Rajesh007/sample-project/README.md

-This repo is created to test git workflow.
+This repository was created to test git workflow.